shikhirsingh/ExtJS-AppCamp-Govt/Instructions/07-Welcome-Fashion/README.md

 ## Step 1: Create a ViewModel for the MainView

+* Create a directory appcamp/resources/images/
+* Copy [this file](BarackObama.jpeg) into the newly create folder appcamp/resources/images
-* We will create a new file called MainViewModel.js located in appcamp/app/view/main with the following content
+* Next, we will create a new file called MainViewModel.js located in appcamp/app/view/main with the following content
 ```
 Ext.define('AppCamp.view.main.MainViewModel', {
     extend: 'Ext.app.ViewModel',